arcadiapage/arcadiapage.github.io/_drafts/i-m-now-available-to-join-you-on-your-infp-writing-journey.md

 So if you would like to follow me, [subscribe to my email list](https://tinyletter.com/arcadiapage) or [look me up on Mastodon](https://arcadiapage.com/aboutme/), where I am much more active.

 You can also follow this blog via RSS.
 I know it's a bit old school, but I think people are looking for ways to own the resources they follow, instead of leaving it all in the hands of businesses that may be here today but gone tomorrow.
+Using RSS is a good way to do that.

 As a side note, Mastodon is a very healthy community for writers and creatives.
 If you need any recommendations on which instances/servers to join, feel free to [reach out to me](https://arcadiapage.com/aboutme/).